-If you are a product leader looking to take your entire PM/PO team through the bootcamp together, it’s a great way to level-set and build a common taxonomy.
-We offer that through our Team Bootcamp.
-This is a blended learning program; incorporating the bootcamp curriculum below, but also live coaching and checkins that enhance the team’s progress.
+It can also be for teams whose product leaders are looking to take their entire PM/PO team through the bootcamp together.
+It’s a great way to level-set and build a common taxonomy.
+The team version of this bootcamp is a blended learning program; incorporating the bootcamp curriculum below, but also live coaching and checkins that enhance the team’s progress.

 - We kick off with a short workshop that defines the role of product management and the measures of success.

 - Each week, one of our product executives will conduct live coaching calls with the team to apply the learning and tools to your product.

 - You complete the bootcamp with clarity and alignment of what to work on and why – all driven from deep customer understanding

 We dive right in!
 We start by providing context for the frameworks we use throughout the curriculum like our “Rocketship of WOW,” the product lifecycle and how it impacts product management structure and process, and our view of the product development cycle.
 These will be foundational to the entire curriculum.
 We then embark on the definition of a kickass product management function, how it fits into the team, and on the clarification between product owner, business analysis, user experience designer, and researcher.

 - State the elements that characterize successful product management organizations